mattlaver/servicestub/README.md

 # Example: customers

-Say we wanted to fake the following API methods:
+Suppose we wanted to fake the following API methods:

 ```
 HTTP Method: GET /customers